What you can take to our recycling sites and where to find them

 Read the health and safety executive asbestos guidance.

-What you can't take to recycling sites
+What you can't take to our recycling sites

 Find out what other potentially harmful waste we cannot take or collect.